|Dimensions||5 5/16 x 9 3/8 in. (13.49 x 23.81 cm)|

 This object is a member of the following portfolios:

-Your current search criteria is: Portfolio is "*Painting Highlights".
+Your current search criteria is: Keyword is "Marsden Hartley".